Generalized Composition via Nerves: Models and Algebra: Composition

 \section{Composition}

-In this section, guided by ordinary composition of functions (or binary relations), we define an ``$(n,i)$-composition'' as an $(n+1)$-simplex in $\mathcal{S}$ with certain properties, and develop some implications of those properties.
-We use the definition of $(n,i)$-composition to specify, in section \ref{wantcompstruct}, exactly what is meant by a model of the ``theory of an $(n,i)$-composer'': a subcomplex of $\mathcal{S}$ with certain properties.
+In this section, guided by ordinary composition of functions (or binary relations), we define an ``$(n,i)$-composition'' as an $(n+1)$-simplex in $\MC{S}$ with certain properties, and develop some implications of those properties.
+We use the definition of $(n,i)$-composition to specify, in section \refpage{wantcompstruct}, exactly what is meant by a model of the ``theory of an \NICOMP{n}{i}'': a subcomplex of $\MC{S}$ with certain properties.